 - Virtua Fighter 2 introduced these rankings to the series.

-- Tekken 5 and 6 also uses kyu and dan ranks.
+- Tekken games starting with 5 also uses kyu and dan ranks.
 However, if you want one in the arcade version, you need a card for the game.

 - In the Japanese version of Magical Drop III, Puzzle mode gives you a rank upon game over.
 The American and European versions remove this.

 - Money Idol/Puzzle Exchanger, show you a certificate with your rank on it after playing.
 Likewise, only in the original Japanese version.

 - In Sonic Adventure 2 Battle, the "chao" pet system allows for karate matches, with your chao's rank being depicted with kyu and dan.